Brighton Energy Co-op’s

-Each year BEC members also vote to allocate cash from our Community Fund to worthwhile projects in the city.
-See more about our Community Fund and who has won over the past few years here.
+As well as being part of the city’s largest developer of solar PV (BEC now produces 3% of Brighton’s electricity), BEC members help support the wider engagement of Brighton & Hove on energy and climate issues.
+See below for some examples.
+BEC members also vote to allocate cash from our Community Fund to worthwhile projects in the city and our Solar School Education Programme.
+See more about our Community Fund and who has won awards over the past few years here.

-- We speak at numerous event and conferences locally on the opportunity for reducing carbon emissions and improving fuel poverty and have appeared in local media, TV & radio on the same subject.
+- We speak at numerous events and conferences locally on the opportunity for reducing carbon emissions and improving fuel poverty and have appeared in local media, TV & radio on the same subject.

 - We’ve provided case studies for wider education on renewable energy to organisations such as the National Energy Foundation.